 The Network is co-funded by the National Institute of Allergy and Infectious Diseases, the NICHD Maternal and Pediatric Infectious Disease Branch (MPIDB) (formerly the Pediatric, Adolescent, and Maternal AIDS Branch), and the National Institute of Mental Health.
-Funding from the NICHD specifically supports the MTN leadership group for the conduct of studies in adolescents and pregnant women.
-NICHD funding is provided through a Cooperative Agreement (U01) funding mechanism.
+Funding from the NICHD specifically supports the MTN leadership group for the conduct of studies in adolescents and pregnant and breastfeeding women.
+Funding is provided through a Cooperative Agreement (UM1) funding mechanism.

-More than 25 clinical trial research sites in 7 countries are affiliated with the MTN: the United States, Malawi, Zambia, Uganda, Zimbabwe, India, and South Africa, with affiliated sites being added in Peru and Thailand.
+32 clinical trial research sites in 9countries are affiliated with the MTN: the United States, Peru, Thailand, Malawi, Zambia, Uganda, Zimbabwe, India, and South Africa, with affiliated sites being added in Peru and Thailand.
 In addition, the MTN collaborates with the NICHD Adolescent Medicine Trials Network for HIV/AIDS Interventions (ATN) for domestic clinical trials of microbicides to prevent HIV transmission in adolescents.

 Each MTN study has its own protocol team consisting of investigators from clinical trial sites and representatives from different specialty areas and disciplines.
 The MTN relies on three working groups to ensure scientific quality and consideration of community perspectives, including: